info@gunnersreview.com

 Bear Hunting: Safety and Stopping Power

-Winner: .338 Win Mag for Grizzly/Brown Bear, Either for Black Bear
+Winner: .338 Win Mag for Brown/Black Bears

 Long-Range Target Shooting